BADEN PA Social Security Office

-Show Up Early: Social Security office can sometimes be crowded.
+- Show Up Early: Social Security office can sometimes be crowded.
 You must understand every person needs to provide Social Security number when required by a business or government entity.
 So, a lot of people may be at the Social Security office with questions or concerns related to their Social Security number or benefits.

-Be prepared to wait: With lots of people at your local Social Security office, if you are late you will have to wait. the best way to avoid the long lines at the social security office is to get to the office early.
+- Be prepared to wait: With lots of people at your local Social Security office, if you are late you will have to wait. the best way to avoid the long lines at the social security office is to get to the office early.

-Be prepared with your Documents: If you are applying for your Social Security Card or any other Social Security issues, be sure to take with you all your required documents.
+- Be prepared with your Documents: If you are applying for your Social Security Card or any other Social Security issues, be sure to take with you all your required documents.

-Bring a snack: With the often-long wait, you may get hungry.
+- Bring a snack: With the often-long wait, you may get hungry.
 If you do, you can snack while you wait in Social Security office.
 You don’t want to miss your number being called because you went out to buy a snack.

-Keep a Cool Head: With lots of people at the Social Security office waiting to be seen it’s easy to get frustrated and lose you cool.
+- Keep a Cool Head: With lots of people at the Social Security office waiting to be seen it’s easy to get frustrated and lose you cool.
 Remember that the social security office counselors are there to assist you.
 Keeping a cool head and being courteous will help speed the process along.
 Above all, enjoy the day.
 You may meet a friend while you wait.

-Q) My mother passed away Oct 1st of this year and I still haven’t got her Death Cert yet, I got a letter in the mail stating I only had 5 days to return some info along with her Death cert, what happens if I haven’t gotten yet?
+- My mother passed away Oct 1st of this year and I still haven’t got her Death Cert yet,..Q) My mother passed away Oct 1st of this year and I still haven’t got her Death Cert yet, I got a letter in the mail stating I only had 5 days to return some info along with her Death cert, what happens if I haven’t gotten yet?
 A) I’m sorry for your loss.
 Typically, the […]